About RAIA Project

 3

-A national and international policy framework
+A national and international policy framework designed to enhance state preparedness for similar future challenges.

 It is time to recognize, act, and change.